 After carefully considering both the evidence presented and the factors enunciated in 18 U.S.C. § 3142(g), the Court concludes that pretrial detention is warranted in this case.
-To be sure, certain factors, such as Defendant's strong familial ties to the Los Angeles, California area, and the fact that Defendant is not facing a particularly lengthy sentence if convicted,10 do weigh in favor of release.
-However, the Court finds that these factors are outweighed by the fact that Defendant has exhibited a pattern of thinking that the rules do not apply to him.
-While it is true that Defendant has no prior convictions, there is strong evidence indicating that he has a practice of engaging in unlawful activity.
-For example, the Government has proffered evidence that on numerous occasions Defendant has used counterfeit identification to return fraudulently obtained merchandise to Nordstrom's Department Store.
-In addition, there is also evidence that Defendant has not complied with authority while in detention.
-The Court believes that these actions demonstrate that Defendant has a temperament not to abide by the rules set forth by the authorities.
-In light of Defendant's temperament, the Court finds that there is no condition or combination of conditions that would reasonably assure his presence in later proceedings.
-As a result, the Court affirms the Magistrate's detention order.
+To be sure, certain factors, such as Defendant's strong familial ties to the Glendale, California area, and the fact that Defendant is not facing a particularly lengthy sentence if convicted, do weigh in favor of release.
+However, the Court finds that these factors are outweighed by those that support the conclusion that Defendant is a serious flight risk.
+Notably, Defendant is not a United States citizen.
+As a consequence, Defendant faces the very real possibility of being deported if he is convicted of the crimes he is charged with.
+Furthermore, Defendant has exhibited a tendency not to comply with authority.
+While Defendant's tendency may not be as pronounced as some of the other defendants in this case, it nevertheless exists.
+For example, as proffered by the Government, Defendant made several misleading representations to Glendale California police officers while he was being investigated for alleged crimes committed in California.